dougmorato/WebGoat-Documentation/Plugin-Architecture.md

 * Note that hints and views will use the message bundles under i18n for localization
 * Lesson plans and solutions will probably be easier to author in the native language and drop in the locale folder rather than using the message bundles but I am open to change on this point
 * config.json holds lesson configuration (name, menu entries, custom configuration entries)
+* controllers can be either MVC controllers or REST based on annotations (will leverage springmvc)
+* I am thinking of using groovy for controllers as it's close enough to Java for the java folks but doesn't require the compile/deploy cycle and syntax is easier for the people who prefer scripting
+* Not sure exactly of the view.
+Will either be jsp, gsp, thymeleaf or freemarker (how's that for narrowing it down!)

 There are two ways to distribute lessons: